ExtremeFiretop/MerlinAutoUpdate-Desktop/README.md

 This script allows you to remotely identify a beta or stable firmware update for an ASUS Merlin router, and automatically download and update via an unattended method.

+General Instructions:
+This script is targeted to be used on Asus routers running the modified Asuswrt-Merlin software.

 Important Notes:

 The script uses external tools like pscp.exe and ssh to interact with the router.
 Ensure these tools are available in the system's PATH or specify their full paths in the script.